ZeevBinnes/Advanced-Programming-2/README.md

 password: ex01

-you can also add more contacts that are hard-coded already: aaa, bbb.
+you can also add more contacts that are hard-coded already( aaa, bbb) and aren't connected to example yet.

 ## Inside The App
 The first screen is a Login screen, and it includes also a link to the Register screen.